Aliabdo6/Pneumonia-Classifier-ml/README.md

 # Chest X-ray Pneumonia Detection using Deep Learning

-This project leverages deep learning techniques to classify chest X-ray images for pneumonia detection.
+This project leverages deep learning techniques, specifically convolutional neural networks (CNNs), to classify chest X-ray images for pneumonia detection.
 The primary goal is to develop a system that can accurately identify pneumonia cases from X-ray scans, aiding medical professionals in their diagnostic process.

 ## Technologies Used